-These suppliers and their supply chains help us deliver important goods and services to all our customers and colleagues.
-It is important that our suppliers share our commitment to our customer-led Ethical Policy and the values and ethics of the Co-operative Movement, which define our brand.
+The Co-operative Bank works with a network of 400 suppliers who help us to deliver important goods and services to our customers and colleagues.

-To ensure this we assess whether the operations of our suppliers are consistent with our Sustainable Procurement and Supplier Policy, which reflects our customer-led Ethical Policy.
+It is vital that our suppliers are aligned to the commitments of our customer-led Ethical Policy and the values and ethics of the co-operative movement, which define our brand.
+We ensure this by assessing whether the operations of our suppliers are consistent with our Sustainable Procurement and Supplier Policy, which reflects our customer-led Ethical Policy.